grillbaer/esp32-power-consumption-test/README.md

 ## Test Setup

-The test setup was powered with a lab power supply at 5.0 V and optionally 3.7 V, if the boards supports rechargable li-ion batteries.
+The test setup was powered with a lab power supply at 5.0 V and optionally 3.7 V, if the boards supports rechargeable li-ion batteries.
 The current was measured both with a UNI-T UT61E multimeter in the mA range and with an oscillosope at an 1.00 &#937; series resistor.
 The voltage loss at the multimeter and the resistor is below 100 mV.

 ## Test Cycle